 Discover Dorset's dark skies

-Now that we're moving from winter into spring, you'll be able to see the incredible star viewing opportunities and astronomical sights in Dorset later in the evening, due to longer days and shorter nights.
+Now that we are in the autumn and winter months, you'll be able to see the incredible star viewing opportunities and astronomical sights in Dorset earlier in the evening, due to shorter days and longer nights.
+The shortest day of the year is on the 21 December 2024, which is the Winter Solstice.

 Dorset's open skies